Joe Flynn (American actor): Early years

-Flynn was born in Youngstown, Ohio to a physician.
-He graduated from Rayen High School in Youngstown and attended Northwestern University.
+Flynn was born in Youngstown, Ohio, to a physician.
+He graduated from The Rayen School in Youngstown and attended Northwestern University.
 During World War II, he served in the Army Special Services Branch entertaining the troops before moving west in 1946 to pursue acting and complete his education.
 He majored in political science at the University of Southern California.

 Early career

 Flynn had an interest in theater before leaving northeastern Ohio.
 He established himself early as a ventriloquist and radio disc jockey.
-He gained local celebrity as a director by guiding the Canfield Players in such productions as Harvey, Antigone and Pursuit of Happiness.
+Flynn gained local celebrity as a director by guiding the Canfield Players in such productions as Harvey, Antigone and Pursuit of Happiness.

 He broke into television in pre-network days in Los Angeles.
 In 1948, he starred in his own local situation comedy, Yer Old Buddy, produced and broadcast by pioneering television station KTLA.

 After appearing in a number of stage plays, Flynn returned to Youngstown, where in 1950 he conducted an unsuccessful campaign for a seat in the Ohio Senate as a Republican.

 Following his electoral defeat, Flynn pursued his acting career and appeared in nearly 30 films, including many Disney films.
-He later recalled watching an audience's reaction to his performance in the 1956 horror film The Indestructible Man starring Lon Chaney, Jr. Although he played a serious part in the picture, people laughed, which convinced him that comedy was his forte.
+He later recalled watching an audience's reaction to his performance in the 1956 horror film Indestructible Man starring Lon Chaney Jr. Although he played a serious part in the picture, people laughed, which convinced him that comedy was his forte.

+Flynn played a robber and cop murderer in a 1956 episode of Highway Patrol, was hard to recognize without the black glasses.